 kyma test run --concurrency=5 --max-retries=1), or watch the tests execution status (

 Here you can take a look at Kyma CLI in action.

 Dashboards - We used the information available in the status field of the ClusterTestSuite to visualize test details on Prow dashboards.
 In the below example, you can clearly see all details of the

-post-master-kyma-gke-integrationProw job that builds our artifacts on a GKE cluster after every merge to the
+post-main-kyma-gke-integrationProw job that builds our artifacts on a GKE cluster after every merge to the

 As much as we love Octopus and appreciate how it did the trick for us, we realize it's not perfect (yet).
 We already have a few ideas in mind that would improve it even more.
 For example, we would like to introduce validation for both ClusterTestSuite and TestDefinition custom resources and add new fields that: